-- Provide meaningful opportunities for public involvement to minority and low-income populations (USDOT Order 5610.2(a), 5(b)(1)) - Provide access to information regarding potential impacts to minority and low-income populations (USDOT Order 5610.2(a), 5(b)(2)) - Solicit input from affected minority and lowincome populations in considering alternatives (USDOT Order 5610.2(a), 5(c)(4))
+- Provide meaningful opportunities for public involvement to minority and low-income populations (USDOT Order 5610.2(a), 5b.(1)). - Provide access to information regarding potential impacts to minority and low-income populations (USDOT Order 5610.2(a), 5b(2)). - Solicit input from affected minority and low-income populations in considering alternatives (USDOT Order 5610.2(a), 5c(4)).

 Further direction is given in USDOT's EJ Strategy, specifically Section II (A-3), which encourages coordination with community leaders to develop outreach plans, and exploration of traditional and nontraditional outreach strategies to ensure participation.
-CEQ Guidance on EJ provides a list of options to consider during public involvement planning in order to overcome potential linguistic, institutional, cultural, economic, historical, or other potential barriers to public participation (Section III.C.2, Public Participation).
+CEQ Guidance on EJ provides a list of options to consider during public involvement planning in order to overcome potential linguistic, institutional, cultural, economic, historical, or other potential barriers to public participation (Section 2, Public Participation).

-Improving Access to Services for Persons with Limited English Proficiency (LEP)(Executive Order 13166)
+Improving Access to Services for Persons with Limited English Proficiency

-Requires federal agencies to provide meaningful access to LEP populations.
-EO 13166 is an implementing regulation under Title VI (EO 13166, Section 1).
-If a project has potential impacts to LEP individuals, DOT&PF must provide meaningful access to those individuals throughout the NEPA process.
+If a project has potential impacts to Limited English Proficiency (LEP) individuals, DOT&PF must provide meaningful access to those individuals throughout the NEPA process.

-The U.S. Department of Justice's (USDOJ's) LEP Guidance describes a four-factor analysis that can be used to determine what steps should be taken to provide meaningful access for LEP persons and to develop an LEP outreach program (USDOJ LEP Guidance and USDOT Policy Guidance Concerning Recipients' Responsibilities to Limited English Proficient (LEP) Persons).
+The U.S. Department of Justice describes a four-factor analysis that can be used to determine what steps should be taken to provide meaningful access for LEP persons and to develop an LEP outreach program (USDOJ LEP

-Right-of-way Acquisition and/or Relocation (Uniform Act)
+Guidance and USDOT Policy Guidance Concerning Recipients' Responsibilities to Limited English Proficient (LEP) Persons).

+Right-of-way acquisition and relocation

-A public hearing or the opportunity for a public hearing is required for any federal-aid highway project that bypasses or goes through a city, town, or village; and must do the same for any Interstate Highway System project.
-Title 23 U.S. Code (USC) 128
+A public hearing or the opportunity for a public hearing is required for any federal-aid highway project that bypasses or goes through a city, town, or village; and must do the same for any Interstate Highway System project (23 USC 128).

-Efficient Environmental Reviews for Project Decisionmaking (23 USC 139)
+Efficient Environmental Reviews for Project Decision Making

-For transportation projects requiring an EIS, review 23 USC 139 for any additional public and agency involvement process requirements.
+For transportation projects requiring an EIS, review 23 USC 139 for any public and agency involvement process requirements.